bramu/help.trusender.github.io/_articles/setting-up-a-basic-a-b-test.md

 *Reporting on a 'Pick a winner' test*

 Once the test has completed, you can view the results of the chosen metric on the A/B testing page.
-For a more detailed reporting, head to the Reports section in your account.
+For more detailed reporting, head to the *Reports* section in your account.

 **Note:**